 Create dedicated zones even if your home is open plan

 Modern living now means more open plan homes with no separation between cooking, dining and general living.
-However, we think it’s really important to think about how you’re going to use the space and create zones for each of these activities so that you can decide what furniture and storage you need in each.
+However, we think it’s really important to think about how you’re going to use the space.
+From here you create zones for each of these activities.
+Then you can decide what furniture and storage you need in each.
 Where will you need comfy seating vs. formal eating seating?
 Where will the kids play/do their homework?

 Utilise dead zones for storage

-Every home we’ve visited has got spaces that aren’t used for any purpose and are prime to be converted into storage areas.
+Every home we’ve visited has got spaces that aren’t used for any purpose.
+These are prime to be converted into storage areas.
 Key examples are spaces under the stairs, alcoves either side of a chimney breast and under the eaves in loft conversions.
-There are many different ways to utilise these spaces: buying off the shelf pieces to fill the space all the way through to getting a bespoke piece of joinery created.
+There are many different ways to utilise these spaces.
+For example: buying off the shelf pieces to fill the space.
+Or even getting a bespoke piece of joinery created.
 We think a combination of both works well for the space and your wallet!

 Consider creating new rooms within your current space